vaidasbl/stonkz/README.md

 ## UI components
 ### - Home component

 This component is displayed at the homepage of the application.
 By default, it consists of a text input field and a button.
 The input field accepts letters and spaces, up to 35 characters, and should be used to enter the symbol of a company (e.g., MSFT, IBM, AAPL, etc.).
-If the entered symbol is apparent in finnhub's database, clicking the button next to the input field displays a card with company data - name, currency, country and web url.
+If the entered symbol is apparent in finnhub's database, clicking the 'Search' button located next to the input field, displays a card with company data - name, currency, country and web url.

-It is possible to look for stock exchange data of the found company by clicking its name in the company card.
+It is possible to look for stock exchange data of the company by clicking its name in the company card.
 By doing this, a dialog is presented with two data pickers which define the timeframe of stock data.
 Clicking 'Proceed' button at the bottom of the dialog navigates to the graph view.

 ### - Graph (stocks) component